yoheinakajima/babyagi/README.md

 You might ask the question: "Why using a Llama when OpenAI and its excellent models are available?"

 I did tinker a lot with agents like BabyAGI or AutoGPT and its derivates using gpt-3.5-turbo.
 With functions like smart internet search, involving summarization in chunks by LLM, or other langchain tools my API rate went ballistic.
 And that's where I started looking for alternatives.
-Of course GPT is much more powerful and has bigger context length, but the using Llama purely local has its own merits.
+Of course GPT is much more powerful and has bigger context length, but using Llama 100% locally has its own merits...

 ********************